 - University of Central Lancashire/Blackpool Victoria Hospital, UK

-- Washington University School of Medicine, Saint Louis, USA
+- University of California, San Diego School of Medicine, USA